 - Fill the lookup table with data first:

-and the MD5 functions.
-Easy to guess, we will be using the RAND function quite frequently in this example; it returns a random floating-point number between 0 and 1, thus we must use CAST to change the returned value to a string input for MD5 and LPAD.
+RANDfunction quite frequently in this example; it returns a random floating-point number between 0 and 1, thus we must use

-OK now we have a single random record in our table, but we need a lot more.
+Now that we have a single random record in our table, we can start adding a lot more.
 The proper tool for this task is the INSERT INTO … SELECT statement.

 INSERT INTO random_lookup(lookup_value) SELECT LPAD( '', 100, MD5( CAST( RAND() AS CHAR ) ) ) FROM random_lookup;